octagonal/AnthonyMadhvani_Bachelorproef/paper/020_the_example_app.md

 ### Testability

 > Testability is the degree of difficulty of testing a system.
-This is determined by both aspects of the system under test and its development approach.
+This is determined by both aspects of the system under test and its development approach. -Robert .v Binder

 In order to make it attractive to developers to test their code, the code itself should be easy to test.